sachinm001/Azure-Networking-Solution-101-201/Labfiles-201/Overview.md

   - **Private DNS Zone:** It provides a reliable, secure DNS service to manage and resolve domain names in a virtual network without the need to add a custom DNS solution.

-  - **DNS Forwarding Ruleset:** It is a setup with rules pointing to the on-prem dns zone and linked to hub vnet and using the private dns resolver outbound endpoint.
+  - **DNS Forwarding Ruleset:** It is a setup with rules pointing to the on-prem DNS zone and linked to hub vnet and using the private DNS resolver outbound endpoint.

 ## Hands-on Lab Scenario